samtools/www.htslib.org/workflow/filter.md

 The most obvious filter parameter however is the QUAL field.

-Bcftools can filter-in or filter-out using options `-i` and `-e` respectively on the `bcftools view` or `bcftools filter1 commands.
+Bcftools can filter-in or filter-out using options `-i` and `-e` respectively on the `bcftools view` or `bcftools filter` commands.
 For
 example:

     bcftools filter -O z -o filtered.vcf.gz -i '%QUAL>50' in.vcf.gz